 Brexit, the U.S.-China trade war, a general geopolitical trend toward nationalization — and lately the COVID-19 pandemic — have changed the priorities of many supply chain leaders.
-They now need to balance cost and operational efficiency with greater resilience.
+They now need to balance cost and operational efficiency with greater supply chain resilience.

 In a recent Gartner survey, only 21% of respondents stated that they have a highly resilient network today, meaning good visibility and the agility to shift sourcing, manufacturing and distribution activities around fairly rapidly.
 It suggests that increasing resilience will be a priority for many as they emerge from the current crisis.
 More than half expect to be highly resilient within two to three years.